rtruc/vettec-project1/README.md

 # Welcome to my portfolio website.

-Hi, my name is Richard and I am a student in Skillstorm's VET-TEC training program.

 <!-- GENERAL -->
 <!-- Every page should maintain thematic consistency with font, coloring, etc. -->